 The Danish national risk assessment (cf. the EU Civil Protection Mechanism article 6.1(a)) is carried out by DEMA in close consultation with other authorities and organisations every 4-5 years and published in a report called the National Risk Profile (NRP) report.

 Risk management planning

-Emphasis is predominantly on generic, all-hazards plans, i.e. focusing on the core tasks of crisis management irrespective of scenarios.
+Emphasis is predominantly on drawing up generic, all-hazards plans, i.e., focusing on the core tasks of crisis management irrespective of scenarios.